 Trained volunteers will accompany guards into the forests during day and night, take the Global Positioning System (GPS) readings and photographs, and engage in bird-watching so as to help the department build a data base of birds and animals, he said, adding that trained volunteers will also assist in preventing forest fires.

 For details about Naturalist and volunteer training programme, interested persons can call 080-25584131.
-We’re excited to hear that RAXA Collective contributor Brinda Suresh has already begun the training!
+We’re excited to hear that Organikos contributor Brinda Suresh has already begun the training!
 We’re looking forward to sharing more about that here!